leanprover/fp-lean/functional-programming-lean/src/type-classes/out-params.md

 This problem can also be solved by declaring `γ` to be an _output parameter_.
 Most type class parameters are inputs to the search algorithm: they are used to select an instance.
 For example, in an `OfNat` instance, both the type and the natural number are used to select a particular interpretation of a natural number literal.
-However, in some cases, it can be convenient to start the search process even when some of the type parameters are not yet known, and use the instances that are discovered to solve metavariables.
+However, in some cases, it can be convenient to start the search process even when some of the type parameters are not yet known, and use the instances that are discovered in the search to determine values for metavariables.
 The parameters that aren't needed to start instance search are outputs of the process, which is declared with the `outParam` modifier:
 ```Lean
 {{#example_decl Examples/Classes.lean HPlusOut}}